kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

-Whenever a request is dispatched, it takes all its seats from one priority level --- either the one referenced by the request's FlowSchema or a logically lower priority level.
+Whenever a request is dispatched, it takes all its seats from one priority level --- either the one referenced by the request's FlowSchema or a logically higher priority level.

-Note: We *could* take a complementary approach, in which a request can borrow from a logically higher priority level.
-That would go together with a bigger change in the default configuration and greater challenges in incremental rollout.
-That is not the approach described here.
+TODO: get good behavior in a mixed-release environment.

 In the implementation, there is an important consideration regarding locking.
 We do not want one global mutex to be held for any work on